 Questions?
 Give us a call (305) 764-0743

-In the SEO lexicon, to “disavow” means to formally request search engines to exclude particular backlinks when assessing your site’s ranking.
+In SEO, to “disavow” means to formally request search engines to exclude particular backlinks when assessing your site’s ranking.

 By disavowing a link, you’re explicitly requesting search engines to disregard it, shielding your website from any negative SEO consequences that the toxic link might bring.